jbrown1618/vector/docs/VECTOR.api.md

 // @public
 export abstract class SparseMatrix<S> implements Matrix<S> {
     protected constructor(data: MatrixData<S>);
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
-    // (undocumented)
     add(other: Matrix<S>): Matrix<S>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     adjoint(): Matrix<S>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
-    // (undocumented)
     apply(vector: Vector<S>): Vector<S>;
     // (undocumented)
     abstract builder(): MatrixBuilder<S, Vector<S>, Matrix<S>>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     equals(other: Matrix<S>): boolean;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
-    // (undocumented)
     forEachEntry(cb: MatrixEntryCallback<S>): void;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     getColumn(columnIndex: number): Vector<S>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     getColumnVectors(): Vector<S>[];
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     getDiagonal(): Vector<S>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     getEntry(rowIndex: number, columnIndex: number): S;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     getNumberOfColumns(): number;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     getNumberOfRows(): number;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     getRow(rowIndex: number): Vector<S>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     getRowVectors(): Vector<S>[];
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     getSparseData(): Map<number, Map<number, S>>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
-    // (undocumented)
     multiply(other: Matrix<S>): Matrix<S>;
     // (undocumented)
     abstract ops(): ScalarOperations<S>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
-    // (undocumented)
     scalarMultiply(scalar: S): Matrix<S>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
-    // (undocumented)
     set(rowIndex: number, columnIndex: number, value: S): Matrix<S>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     toArray(): S[][];
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     trace(): S;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     transpose(): Matrix<S>;
     // (undocumented)